- Mental Health»

 Conformity vs Non-Conformity

 I believe if you put together all of those things we really wanted in life but chose to do without, for whatever reason, we would get a very fine-tuned picture of who we really are deep inside.
-If so, then by our daily choices we are, in essence, telling the world who we have chosen to "appear" to be.
+By that definition, it makes sense that by our daily choices we are, in essence, telling the world who we have chosen to appear to be.

 How full those halls of rejected personalities must be!
 We are living day to day, judging each other based on the personas we have chosen rather than based on who we really are.
 And those who are judging us are coming from spaces of rejection themselves!